whprocter/RPr-Chakraborty-2021/docs/report/report.md

 We created maps visualizing the spatial clusters of COVID-19 incidence based on the output of SpatialEpi and SaTScan.
 We discovered that the original study most likely operationalized COVID-19 risk as the local relative risk of the county at the center of the cluster.
 This operationalization excluded all but the center county of each cluster and assigned the other counties to the lowest risk category.
-For example, SatSCan identified a circular cluster encompassing all of Rhode Island and most of Massachusetts, Connecticut, and Long Island.
+For example, SaTScan identified a circular cluster encompassing all of Rhode Island and most of Massachusetts, Connecticut, and Long Island.
 However, the original operationalization of COVID-19 risk only considered the relative risk of the county at the center of the cluster: Washington County, Rhode Island.
 All other counties were classified as minimal risk.
-We also discovered that unlike SatSCan, the SpatialEpi package in R did not calculate local or cluster relative risk.
+We also discovered that unlike SaTScan, the `SpatialEpi` package in R did not calculate local or cluster relative risk.

 Therefore, we changed our conceptualization of COVID-19 clusters to include all counties within any cluster.
 We calculated relative risk for localities (counties) and clusters as `(incidence rate within the county) / (incidence rate outside of the county)`.
-We calculated the Kulldorff spatial scan statistic in SpatialEpi and then calculated local relative risk for any county within any of the resulting clusters.
+We calculated the Kulldorff spatial scan statistic in `SpatialEpi` and then calculated local relative risk for any county within any of the resulting clusters.
 Once we joined the spatial clustering data to all counties with socio-demographic and COVID-19 data, we observed that all counties outside of any cluster had `null` or `na` data for COVID-19 risk.
 We inspected the original author’s GEE input data to determine how to classify these counties, and accordingly assigned them to the lowest risk class: `1`.
 We created a map showing the relative risk score of each county (Figure 5) for comparison with the original analysis and to assess its appropriateness for GEE clusters.